 OpenGL, auxiliary channels: renders the auxiliary color channels of objects.
 The auxiliary channels red, green and blue colors are meant to be used in following way: red is the temperature channel (0.5 is the ambient temperature), green is the user defined channel, and blue is the active light emitter channel.

 POV-Ray: uses the POV-Ray plugin to render images, allowing for shadows (also soft shadows) and material effects (much slower).
-The plugin source code is located in programming/v_repExtPovRay.
+The plugin source code is located here.

 External renderer: uses an external renderer implemented via a plugin.
-The current external renderer source code is located in programming/v_repExtExternalRenderer.
+The current external renderer source code is located here.

 External renderer, windowed: uses an external renderer implemented via a plugin, and displays the image in an external window (during simulation only).
-The current external renderer source code is located in programming/v_repExtExternalRenderer.
+The current external renderer source code is located here.

 Near / far clipping plane: the minimum / maximum distance from which the sensor will be able to detect.